Palette Block Types

 - One group of blocks with the

-This is demonstrated in the screenshot above, where Atlanta is the token ID 1
+This is demonstrated in the screenshot above, where Atlanta is the token ID 1, Boston is the token ID 2, and

 though they all have the same configuration, they each show their own NFT.